Skip to content

 Bordeaux (30 km), Gironde

-Château Camiac is an 1834 property in Bordeaux's Entre-Deux-Mers region that completed an extensive two-year renovation in 2024, emerging as a contemporary wedding venue with freshly appointed interiors and a 4.9 Google rating from early guests.
+Château Camiac is an 1834 property in Bordeaux's Entre-Deux-Mers region that completed an extensive two-year renovation in 2024, emerging as a contemporary wedding venue with freshly appointed interiors.
 The estate sits among the rolling vineyards and golden fields between the Garonne and Dordogne rivers, 30 kilometres from Bordeaux.
 A 290-square-metre silhouette tent marquee with parquet floor, integrated lighting, and side curtains serves as the primary reception space, seating up to 200 guests for dinner and dancing in all weather conditions.
 The wrought iron ceremony arch positions vows against the vineyard and lakeside landscape.

 Twenty rooms across the main château and annex sleep 49 guests, with an elevator in the main building and individually styled interiors using high-quality materials throughout.
 Le Jardin des Mirabelles, the on-site restaurant, provides bistronomic catering focused on regional flavours.
-The venue includes a dedicated project manager, a heated pool, tennis court, and on-site wine tastings, making it a strong choice for couples planning a multi-day Bordeaux vineyard celebration with a freshly renovated property and all the infrastructure already in place.
+On-site wine tastings tie the celebration back to the vineyard, and a dedicated project manager carries the planning for couples coordinating a multi-day Bordeaux wedding from abroad.

 Why We Love It